pingforhelp/BCA/docs/english/Unit-I/mid_imp.md

 The child’s experience also reveals a more fundamental “lostness” — the loss of his sense of self and belonging, which shows that being lost can be a deeper, more existential state.

 Chapter-02
+The book letter to a teacher by the students of ++barbinania school++ it is not question and answer but powerful collaborative project the critically analysis how public schools replicate social inequality and discriminate against poor children through their research and old life experience and students use data and examples to demonstrate that the traditional school systems provided they second-rate education for the poor, making it difficult for them to succeed while favouring children with more support the students expressed their frustration with how schools produced illiterate children and demanded that education be planned to meet the urgent needs of the disadvantage.

 # Q1. attempt the character sketch of the author of the "letter "on the basis of information given by him about his home etc.
 Ans: Character sketch of authors the author, rather, the group of authors, is reveal to be children of the poor working class, primaryly peasent Or farmer families living in the secluded, rural community of barbanania in the Mugello hills of Tuscany